“Although I am primarily a solo traveller, I often say it’s not about what you see when travelling, but who you see it with.”

 Six years ago, there wasn’t the big cultural movement of millennials travelling, and people were surprised by my choice.
 After a few trips, they wondered when I would start “real life”.
 They didn’t understand that this was my real life.
 But the people who endlessly supported me and didn’t question my motives also happened to be my parents.
 I have a very close relationship with both of them, but my mom also happens to be my best friend.
 We can spend hours on the phone together, and call back five minutes later with one more story that turns into another half hour of chatting.

 That’s why I feel so lucky that she loves to travel too.

-My most recent trip with my mom took us to the plains of the Serengeti in Tanzania, Africa and the turquoise waters off its east coast to Zanzibar.
+My most recent trip with my mom took us to the plains of the Serengeti in Tanzania, and the turquoise waters of Zanzibar.
 It was my mom’s dream to go on an African safari, and something she thought would never happen.
-We planned the two-week trip for over her 61st birthday and spent five luxurious days spotting the Big Five in the savannah.
+We planned the two-week trip to take place over her 61st birthday and spent five luxurious days spotting the Big Five in the savannah.
 We were even so lucky as to watch two lionesses take down a wildebeest.